sivakar12/sivakar12.github.io/projects/react-native-habit-builder.md

 emoji: ✅
 date: 2021-11-03
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
-summary: A small but whole application
+summary: A React Native application to track progress of building new habits
 tags:
   - TypeScript
   - React Native